Prathyushaaaa/Receipt-Processor/README.md

 Get Points Endpoint: /receipts/{id}/points
 Method: GET (Retrieves points for a specific receipt)

-Path Parameters:
-id (string): The ID of the receipt.
+Path Parameters: id (string) - The ID of the receipt.

 **Prerequisites**
 Before you begin, ensure you have the following installed on your system:
 -  Download and install Docker Desktop from Docker's official website.
 -  Download and install Git from Git's official website.
 -  Download and install Postman from Postman's official website.
+-  Download and install JDK (Java Development Kit) from the official Oracle website or OpenJDK.

 **Setting Up the Environment**